-The best school coding platforms provide a simple way to assist with programming lessons for students of all ages.
+The best school coding platforms provide a simple and easy way to assist with programming lessons for students of all ages.

 The move to distance learning last year means that there's been a lot more interest than normal in everything from the best online courses (opens in new tab) for studying with to the best online learning platforms (opens in new tab) for teaching from.